 If you want to understand the creation/evolution debate, simply be entertained, or both, read The Evolutionary Tales: Rhyme and Reason on Creation/Evolution, with Apologies to Chaucer and Darwin.
 This light verse on origins is in the form of a Chaucer parody.
 It's a serious work, though, that's been adopted in courses at DePaul University, Miami of Ohio, and Arkansas-Monticello.
 So go ahead, sample the online edition, or order the third printed edition.

 This comic first novel by William Pridgen (aka Ron Ecker) features Eva Perón and Adolf Hitler as vampires.
 It was adopted for the laughs in a course on Hitler at Ithaca College.
-The book is now out of print, but there will soon be an online edition.
+The book is now out of print, but you can read the online edition.

 To place a book order, or for details on the titles, see: